forhadmia1/Bd_computers_Ltd_client_side/README.md

 ## Features and Functionality

 - user can login or sign up
+- fully authenticated by google authentication.
-- user can make order give payment
+- user can make order
+- Integrated payment method with stripe.
+- Fully responsive for mobile and desktop.
 - admin can manage order and product also
 - an admin can make another user admin
 - admin can upload product to the site